 Thinking of taking out equity release?
 Here are some things to consider:

-- You have to get advice before releasing tax-free cash from your home.
-Please read all our information and make sure it’s right for you.
+You have to get equity release advice before releasing tax-free cash from your home - please read all our information and make sure it’s right for you

-- Key Equity Release offer lifetime mortgages only, which is a loan secured against your home.
-It will reduce the value of your estate and may affect your entitlement to means-tested benefits
+Key offer lifetime mortgages only, which is a loan secured against your home.
+Equity release will reduce the value of your estate and may affect your entitlement to means-tested benefits

-- All of our plans meet the Equity Release Council standards and come with several protections, including the no negative equity guarantee, which means you’ll never owe more than your home’s value
+All of our plans meet the Equity Release Council standards and come with several protections, including the no negative equity guarantee, which means you’ll never owe more than your home’s future value

-- All our equity release advice relates to our range of Key branded products and is completely free of charge.
-So you can find out if it's right for you without costing you a penny
+All our equity release advice relates to our range of Key branded products only, and our fixed advice fee of £899 is only payable on completion of a plan